FlowFuse/node-red-dashboard/docs/en/nodes/widgets/ui-chart.md

 The "Action" property on the chart allows you to control whether you:

-- Append: Any new data provided will be added to the existing data on the chart
+- Append: Any new data provided will be added to the existing data on the chart.
 - Replace: Any existing data will first be removed, then new data will be added.

 If you ever want to override the property on a message-by-message basis, you can also do this by including a `msg.action` property, which will override the default behaviour.
 For example: